seantywork/socialize/README.md

 # rat-chat

-a dumb way to share linux system info, excute commands, and ... also chat
+a dumb way to share linux system info, excute commands, and ... also chat on the terminal